BenedettaValpreda/PS_Matching/README.md

 * motivation: unobservable numeric variable that follows a normal distribution.
 This variable is used to generate outcome variables but is omitted when applying the three methods to estimate the impact of the program
 * treated: binary variable that takes the value 1 for individuals participating in the program (those with motivation levels above the mean equal to 0) and 0 otherwise

 The outcome variable of interest is wage.
-We first compute wage at baseline level as a function of individual explanatory variables (observable or not) plus a random error term ϵ (representing any "out of control" factor affecting wages like good/bad luck).
+We first compute wage at baseline level as a function of individual explanatory variables (observable or not) plus a random error term ϵ (representing any "out of control" factor affecting wages like good/bad luck) with this equation:
-As a result, in this project I generate baseline wage according to this equation:

 ` gen wage_pre = ceil(1500 - 100*female + 20*age + 10*education_latent +20*motivation + epsilon)  `